Where is the liver and what does it do?

 In regards to endometriosis identified in organs and tissues remote of the female reproductive system, two other theories are discussed: Vascular/Lymphatic Dissemination and Coelomic Metaplasia.
-For disease within the pelvis, in close proximity to the female reproductive organs or among most of case reports in cis-males, Mullerianosis is often the focus.
+For disease within the pelvis, in close proximity to the female reproductive organs or among most of case reports in those assigned male sex at birth, Mullerianosis is often the focus.
 However, disease arising in certain remote areas that originate from the same primitive germ layers (mesoderm), Mullerianosis should be considered.

 Documentation of endometriosis involving the liver has only been reported for about 4 decades.
 During this period, the number of cases has accumulated, and with greater frequency in recent years.

 Primary focus of this page concerns endometriosis lesions entirely or partially within the liver tissue (parenchyma).
 We reviewed 39 cases, of which 38 cases were intra parenchyma.
 It is important to acknowledge another (3) cases could not be included in statistics and (5) publications could not be reviewed due to language barriers or inability to access.
 These are (8) potential cases that could raise the total to (47) cases.
 The existence of undiscovered published and unpublished during our database searches and review of citation lists among all publications accessed.